web1992/read/java/aqs.md

 `Condition queue And Main queue`

-Threads waiting on Conditions use the same nodes, but use an additional link.
-Conditions only need to link nodes in simple (non-concurrent) linked queues because they are only accessed when exclusively held.
+Threads waiting on Conditions use the same nodes, butuse an additional link.
+Conditions only need to link nodes in simple (non-concurrent) linked queues because they areonly accessed when exclusively held.
 Upon await, a node is inserted into a `condition queue`.
-Upon signal, the node is transferred to the `main queue`.
+Upon signal, the node istransferred to the `main queue`.
 A special value of status field is used to mark which queue a node is on.

 为什么需要两个 `Queue` ?